-Regular review sessions will take place and a parents evening in January.
+Regular review sessions will take place as well as a parents evening in January.
 This will be an opportunity for parents and carers to come into school to discuss your progress in one-to-one meetings with your subject teachers and form tutors.
 You are encouraged to attend these meetings.